hedin-hiervard/afsk-decoder/README.md

 AFSK Decoder
 ============

 This is configurable command-line Audio Frequency Shift-Keying (AFSK) wav-file decoder.
 It extracts textual information from provided wav-files.
 It was made to solve Paradox Cat's coding challenge.
-For the technical details see `doc` directory.

 Building
 --------